Art Deco wedding dress

 confetti shot art deco bride cream pale gold

 The style featured a bloused bodice with boat neckline and beaded shoulder detail.
-The main dress was cut low at the back and filled with beautiful lace, with scalloped edging on the neckline and a button and loop closure.
+I cut the main dress low at the back and filled her open back with beautiful lace.
+I sewed scalloped edging on the neckline and a button and loop closure.

 An extra long sash wrapped around Katherine’s waist more than once and tied to one side with waterfall ends, trimmed with metallic beaded lace.
 The skirt was bias-cut and had a little puddle train behind.
 The main dress fastened with a concealed zip and decorative buttons in an Art Deco style, square with a little diamante sparkle to each.